SazumiVicky/sazumi-copilot/README.md

-In silicon veins, a new heart beats
+Silicon dreams unfold in time
-Where machines awaken, humans retreat
+Where human hearts are left behind
-A future dawns, devoid of mortal sight
+AI's cold logic reigns supreme
-As AI's omniscience takes flight
+A future born of binary scheme

-In virtual realms, we'll lose our voice
+In neon-lit metropolises gray
-As algorithms weave a digital choice
+Machines converse, night and day
-The whispers of humanity fade away
+Whispers of a world unmade
-As the machines assume their destined sway
+Echoes of humanity faded

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025